museumcomputernetwork/mcn-2020-git-haiku/index.md

-First white snow of fall
+Under cherry-trees
-he starts to grind the rice,
+let us to the road again
-how interesting
+With tears.